 The primary function of a condom is to prevent the transmission of bodily fluids such as semen, vaginal secretions, and blood.
 In turn, this can help to avoid pregnancy and sexually transmitted infections (STIs) during sexual intercourse.

-Transmission of most STIs, such as Chlamydia and Gonorrhoea, can be prevented with a condom.
-When used correctly, condoms are around 98 percent effective, meaning that 2 out of 100 people will become pregnant in a year [1].
+Transmission of most STIs, such as Chlamydia, Gonorrhoea, and HIV can be prevented with a condom.
+When used correctly, as a contraceptive method, condoms are around 98 percent effective, meaning that 2 out of 100 people will become pregnant in a year [1].

 However, even if a condom is worn during sexual contact or intercourse, some infections can be passed by skin-to-skin contact.
 So, let’s discuss three STIs you can catch, even if you use a condom.